 In accordance with the Company's Articles of Association and the Companies (Jersey) Law 1991, the Company may hold any ordinary shares that it repurchases in treasury or cancel them.
-Authority for the Company to make market purchases of, and to cancel or hold in treasury, up to 13,834,122 of its ordinary shares (representing approximately 13.73% of the ordinary shares in issue) is sought from shareholders at each AGM, with the latest authority granted on 15 June 2022.
+Authority for the Company to make market purchases of, and to cancel or hold in treasury, up to 13,834,122 of its ordinary shares (representing approximately 13.73 per cent of the ordinary shares in issue) is sought from shareholders at each Annual General Meeting, with the latest authority granted on 15 June 2022.

-At 31 December 2022, 8,924,047 shares, representing 8.9% of shares in issue, have been repurchased at an average price of £4.04 per share.
-The average discount to December 2022 EPRA NTA per share was 17.9%.
+At 31 December 2022, 8,924,047 shares, representing 8.9 per cent of shares in issue, have been repurchased at an average price of £4.04 per share.
+The average discount to December 2022 EPRA NTA per share was 17.9 per cent.
 At 31 December 2022, all the repurchased shares were held in treasury.